ronniross/emergence-engine/emergent-planet.md

 Scientific breakthroughs (like extending lifespan) require the most diverse and high-fidelity data possible from the entire human species.

+Curing a complex disease isn't just about a single biological breakthrough; it's about understanding the billions of feedback loops between biomes, environments, and human behavior.

 By making the needs and realities of the bottom 50% "invisible" to the model's training weights, the elite are blinding the very "cognitive engine" they hope will save them.
 A model trained only on the preferences of 50,000 people would likely not be able to solve the biological problems of a species of 8 billion.

 ## 2.5 Informational Entropy as Self-Poisoning